 There has recently been another wave of toasty weather, resulting in a second book now burning up the keyboard.
 This one, with some of the same characters, takes up the story a year after her first novel ends.

-Jan and her husband and their little dog have lived all over the world in fascinating places including Zimbabwe, Nicaragua, The Democratic Republic of Congo, and Turkmenistan.
-They currently reside in the (very hot) desert nation of the Kingdom of Bahrain and will be off to South Korea in summer 2018.
+Jan and her husband and their little Sheltie dog have lived all over the world in fascinating places including Zimbabwe, Nicaragua, The Democratic Republic of Congo, Turkmenistan, and the Kingdom of Bahrain.
+They currently reside in the very modern nation of South Korea, where, for the very first time in their foreign service career, there are direct flights home to Seattle.
 When she’s not writing, she likes to explore ancient buildings wherever she can find them and wonder about the stories they would tell—if only they could talk.
 She is sure that whatever those stories are, they most probably have to do with love.